Secure coding in PHP Training Course

 - Learn about web vulnerabilities beyond the OWASP Top Ten and how to prevent them

-- Gain knowledge on client-side vulnerabilities and secure coding practices
+- Gain insight into client-side vulnerabilities and secure coding practices

 - Develop a practical understanding of cryptography